Fine Needle Biopsy

 Reasons for Procedure TOP

-This biopsy is used to evaluate organ or tumor tissue.
-The sample may show abnormal cells, disease, infection, or inflammation.
+FNB is used to study organ or tumor tissue.
+The sample may show unusual cells, disease, infection, or inflammation.

 FNB may also be done to find out how certain treatments are working.